nullplatform/helm-charts/charts/base/README.md

 ## Notes

 - When using specific logging solutions (GELF, Loki, Datadog), make sure to set their respective `enabled` flag to `true` and provide the necessary configuration details.
-- The `global.provider` must be set to one of the supported providers: "oks", "gke", "eks", or "aks".
+- The `global.provider` must be set to one of the supported providers: "oks", "gke", "eks", "native" or "aks".
 - For EKS installations, you may want to enable CloudWatch by setting `cloudwatch.enabled=true`.
-- Always provide a valid `tls.secretName` when configuring TLS.
+- By default, TLS configuration requires a valid `tls.secretName`.
+Set `tls.required=false` to make TLS optional.
+- Set `global.installGatewayV2Crd=false` to skip installing Gateway API CRDs if they're already present in your cluster.
 - The `metrics-server` and `gateway-api` are enabled by default.
 Set their `enabled` flag to `false` if you don't want to use them.
 - If you have `nullplatform` and/or `nullplatform-tools` already created run helm with `--no-hooks` option